bmndc/nokia-leo/README.md

 	</tbody>
 </table></details>

-*Source code [published by HMD] for B2G, Linux 4.9 kernel and certain LGPL-2.1 licensed libraries used on the 6300 4G can be found in [`leo-v20` branch of this repository].
+*Source code [provided by HMD] for B2G, Linux 4.9 kernel and certain LGPL-2.1 licensed libraries used on the 6300 4G can be found in [`leo-v20` branch of this repository].
 Note that it doesn't contain proprietary code from some parties and thus cannot be used to compile a fully working KaiOS firmware.*

 <img width=390 align=right src="img/nokia_6300_4G-emotional-Range.png" alt="Nokia 6300 4G in three colours stacking on top of each other">

-**Table&nbsp;of&nbsp;Contents**
+[← Back to BananaHackers Wiki]
 - [Don’t buy a counterfeit](#dont-buy-a-counterfeit)
 	- [About Kosher phones](#about-kosher-phones)
 - [Differences between US and international variants](#differences-between-us-and-international-variants)